i-MSCP/plugins/incubator/KaziWhmcs/ERRATA.md

 ### Update

-In this new version, a hook function has been implemented to fix a problem about wrong usernames generated in pending orders .
-This hook function which is defined in the imscp/hooks.php file need a specific action from your side to be fully operational.
+In this new version, a hook function has been implemented to fix a problem about wrong usernames generated in pending orders.
+This hook function, which is defined in the imscp/hooks.php file, need a specific action from your side to be fully operational.
 Indeed, as stated in the WHMCS documentation:

     Hook files in module folders are only called for active modules.
 And active modules that contain hooks are cached.